“I could get used to this.”

 The key is to treat yourself but do so in a responsible way.

-Perhaps you can’t buy a Lexus but could lease one instead.
-Leasing is often seen as a very expensive way to take possession of a car but why not lease an expensive car for two or three years, scratch that itch, and when the glow has worn off you can send it back in for a more financially practical vehicle?
-You may miss some of the nice features but you’ll just as quickly adapt back to the new baseline… plus you’ll have enjoyed driving the luxury vehicle you’ve always wanted.
+Perhaps you can't buy a Lexus but could lease one instead.
+Leasing is seen as a very expensive way to take possession of a car but why not lease an expensive car for two or three years to scratch that itch.
+When the glow has inevitably worn off, send it back for a more financially practical car.
+You may miss some of the nice features but you'll just as quickly adapt back to the new baseline… plus you'll have enjoyed driving the luxury vehicle you've always wanted.